 Visit Milestones' Rooftops Café for fish and chips, soup, savoury pastries, sandwiches, children's meals, hot and cold drinks, ice cream and more.
 Food and drink can be consumed either inside the café or at our outdoor seating area.
-Our pub, The Baverstock Arms, is open every day, serving bottled drinks and snacks with tables and seating available in front of the pub.
+Our pub, The Baverstock Arms, is unfortunately currently closed under tier two regulations.

 How to order

-We are operating table service only at the Rooftops Café and The Baverstock Arms, for both eat-in meals and food or drink to take away.
+We are operating table service only at the Rooftops Café, for both eat-in meals and food or drink to take away.
 On arrival, please find a table and our team will take your order.

 Help us all to stay safe and use cashless payment for any purchases.
-Please wear a face covering in the Rooftops Café and The Baverstock Arms unless you are seated at a table
+Please wear a face covering in the Rooftops Café unless you are seated at a table

 Visitors are welcome to use our outdoor seating for picnics, however, there is no indoor picnic area.

 Our ever-popular Abrahams Sweet Shop is temporarily closed.
 We have a food treasure hunt trail around the museum, which can be purchased at reception, for all the family to enjoy, with a free World War II sweet ration to claim on completion.